-We may have allowed the weight of self-doubt to influence how we judge ourselves and others and the choices that we make in life.
+We may have allowed the weight of self-doubt to influence how we judge ourselves and the choices that we make in life.
 This insidious feeling of inadequacy diminishes our confidence in our ability to make headway in our careers, relationships and other endeavors that are close to the heart.
 It doesn’t help that our minds are masters at fabricating potential worst-case scenarios that stop us before we’ve begun.

 When these primal insecurities aren’t handled with care, it can manifest into crippling self-doubt.
 The dysfunctional aspect of our inner dialogue has been personified as our inner-critic, saboteur or shadow self – a ruthless entity that invades our minds and undermines our success by reminding us of our weaknesses and downplaying our strengths.

-If you grew up with a belittling parent, were bullied or went through trauma, you would have a steeper learning curve than someone who grew up in a loving home where they felt supported, valued and recognized for their achievements, no matter how insignificant.
+If you grew up with a belittling parent, were bullied or went through trauma, you would have a steeper learning curve than someone who grew up in a loving home where they felt supported, valued and recognized for their achievements, no matter how small.

-Overcoming self-doubt requires us to consciously pick up on the stream of destructive thoughts and shift it towards something more constructive and self-preserving.
+Overcoming self-doubt requires us to pick up on the stream of destructive thoughts and shift it towards something more constructive and self-preserving.
 Being at the mercy of a debilitating thought processes is not conducive to fulfillment.
 It degrades the quality of your life experiences.

 According to motivational speaker Tony Robbins, a success-driven mindset is one that’s grounded in the knowledge of one’s worth.
 In other words, you have to believe in yourself, no matter what challenges and obstacles you face.
-An unwavering faith in your abilities is your passport to a lifetime of maintaining positive mental health as you navigate through the trenches of life.
+An unwavering faith in your abilities is your passport to a lifetime of positive mental health as you navigate through the trenches of life.